esmf-org/esmf/build_config/Darwin.nagclang.default/README.md

-## Darwin, using the NAG Fortran compiler with Apple Clang C/C++ compiler
+## Darwin, using the NAG Fortran compiler and Apple Clang C/C++ compiler

 Activated by setting: `ESMF_COMPILER=nagclang`